thisisbalu/exception-decoded/_posts/java/2024-03-28-java-sslprotocolexception.md

 ---
-title: "Trouble with SSLProtocolException in Java: Fixing the "handshake_failure" Error"
+title: "Trouble with SSLProtocolException in Java: Fixing the handshake_failure Error"
 date: 2024-03-28 09:00:00 -0000
 categories: [Java, java.base]
 tags: [java, java-unchecked, javax.net.ssl, java-se]
 mermaid: true
 toc: true
----

 ---

 Are you encountering an SSLProtocolException in your Java application?
 Don't worry – you're not alone!
 This exception occurs when there is a failure during the SSL/TLS handshake process between the client and server, resulting in authentication and secure connection issues.
 In this comprehensive guide, we will explore the reasons behind this error and provide you with effective solutions to resolve it.